Visit Petra Like Indiana Jones: 1 Day in Petra

 Petra Hotels and Accommodation Options

 The closest town to Petra is Wadi Musa, which really exists thanks to tourism.
 You’ll find plenty of accommodation options in this area with options to fit all budgets.
-Some of the top-rated Petra hotels include:
+I suggest Petra Moon Hotel which is where I stayed in 2025.
+Its a nice hotel with a big breakfast spread and only about 200 meters from the visitor centre which makes it really easy to go back and forth to Petra.

 If you have a car, you might want to consider staying in one of the nearby Bedouin camps instead.
 As with Petra hotels, there are camps suited for different prices.
 Staying in a Bedouin camp offers a fun and unique experience.
 Camps have individual tents with proper beds and offer breakfast and dinner.
 However, they are located about 15-20 minutes away from Petra by car so you will need a vehicle.
-If that sounds of interest, take a look Seven Wonders Bedouin Camp which is where I stayed.
+If that sounds of interest, take a look Seven Wonders Bedouin Camp which is where I stayed my first visit in 2018.

 Final Tips for Spending 1 Day in Petra